dpiras/GMM-MI/README.md

         pip install .
         pytest

 The latter option will also give you access to Jupyter notebooks to get started with GMM-MI.
+Note that all experiments were run with `python==3.9`, and that GMM-MI requires at least `python>=3.8`.

 ## Usage